Kyle-Stadelmann/CSGO-Predict-App/README.md

 # Installing
 ### When npm installing, must use `--legacy-peer-deps` due to react dependencies not updating to react 18 yet.

-## CSGO-Prediction-Lib Dependency
-This project uses a custom API with a private [library](https://github.com/Kyle-Stadelmann/CSGO-Prediction-API).

-Please follow installation instructions found [here](https://github.com/Kyle-Stadelmann/CSGO-Prediction-API/tree/main#readme).
+(This is done by default for this project as per the .npmrc)

 # Getting Started with Create React App